 What is the statute of limitations for FTX fraud claims?

 The statute of limitations varies depending on the type of claim.
-Federal securities fraud claims generally have a 2-year statute of limitations with a 5-year statute of repose.
-State law claims vary by jurisdiction.
-Since the FTX fraud was publicly discovered in November 2022, deadlines for certain claims may be approaching.
-Consult an attorney promptly to preserve your rights.
+Federal securities fraud claims generally have a 2-year discovery period with a 5-year statute of repose under 28 U.S.C. § 1658(b).
+State-law claims vary by jurisdiction.
+Since the FTX fraud was publicly discovered in November 2022, some deadlines may already have expired while others depend on tolling, claim type, defendant, and discovery facts.
+Consult an attorney promptly to preserve remaining options.

 Do I need a lawyer if I already filed a bankruptcy claim?